 In the football world, Ferguson’s palate is known to be as sharp as his one-liners.
 He once told Chelsea owner Roman Abramovich that the London club’s wines were ‘paint-stripper’.
-As for Chelsea’s Portuguese manager, José Mourinho, he adds: ‘José promised me Barca Vehla and brought something different.
-I gave him stick for it, so the next time he brought Barca Vehla.
+As for Chelsea’s Portuguese manager, José Mourinho, he adds: ‘José promised me Barca Velha and brought something different.
+I gave him stick for it, so the next time he brought Barca Velha.
 It was stupid, but he’s fine.’

 Other tales include the time at West Ham United when fellow manager Sam Allardyce had opened a bottle in preparation for Ferguson’s arrival, only for the cleaner to pour it down the sink.

 At United, older players were deemed responsible enough to have the odd glass after a game, but not the young ones.
 ‘They wouldn’t have dared ask for a glass of wine,’ he says, offering a glimpse of the Fergie who once prided himself on the number of loyal informants spread across northwest England’s drinking holes.

 In 2011, United’s board of directors gifted him a case of Latour 1986 to mark 25 years at the club in 2011.
 ‘That doesn’t last long,’ he says.

 Looking ahead, there have been rumours that he might produce his own wine, possibly in the south of France.
 ‘I had an opportunity in South Africa a few years ago and I didn’t do it.
 Running a football club was enough.
 Now I think I’m too old, plus I’ve got ambassadorial roles at United, Unicef and UEFA.
 I don’t think I’ve got the energy.’